An Integrated Approach to Frailty

 If you don’t meet the required score and are UK based, you may be able to register for one of our pre-sessional English courses.
 To register you must hold a conditional offer for your course and have an IELTS score 0.5 or 1.0 below the required standard.
 View our range of pre-sessional courses.

 A flexible payment scheme is operated by the University to support students who are self-funding.

-- Demonstrate advanced understanding of the concept of frailty framed within an integrated health and social care context.
+- LO2: Advanced understanding of the evidence base related to frailty framed within an integrated health and social care context.

-- Demonstrate advanced knowledge of preventative and enabling strategies in health and social care in order to achieve the best outcome of care for the person and their family.
+- LO4: Demonstrate advanced knowledge of preventative strategies in health and social care in order to achieve the best outcome for the person experiencing frailty and their family.